pandoradiscoverer/FaceExtractor/readme.md

    - Choose the project directory.

 2. **Configure CMake**
-   - Edit `CMakeSettings.json` to configure OpenCV and dlib paths.
+   - Edit `CMakeSettings.json` to use vcpkg:
    ```json
    {
      "configurations": [